jeertmans/manim-slides/docs/source/reference/index.md

 [Graphical User Interface](/reference/gui): details about the main Manim Slide' feature.

 [HTML Presentation](/reference/html): an alternative way of presenting your animations.

+[Tips for Large Presentations](/reference/large_presentation_tips): tips and tricks for best performance on large presentations.

 [IPython Magic](/reference/ipython_magic): a magic to render and display Manim Slides inside notebooks.